jnmartin84/wipeout-dc/README.md

 ***

 ***
-This is the fourth bug-fix release for v2.
+This is the fifth bug-fix release for v2.

 Current feature set includes: Extended draw distance, 16:9 anamorphic widescreen available,